BetweenWalls/PD2-Singleplayer/README.md

 5. Run PD2 as you would normally to get the latest patch/update
 6. Run PlugY.exe as administrator

 If you need to revert to an older version of PD2 (to drop maps or other incompatible items) you can use the patch_d2.mpq files included in the *Patches* folder.
-I've also made a character converter that can update your older character files to the most recent season: [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-character-converter-for-pd2)
+I've also made a character/stash conversion program that can update files to the most recent season: [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-character-converter-for-pd2)

 If you also want to install Basemod, see this [reddit post](https://www.reddit.com/r/ProjectDiablo2/comments/otnk61/season_3_single_player_plugybasemod_item_pack/) by Swoosh.
 Switching to a different item pack is as easy as copying the desired *_LOD_SharedStashSave.sss* to your *Diablo II\Save* directory.